 Project or Workshop Websites

-The SERC project page provides examples of a wide range of websites that have built using the CMS.
+The SERC project page provides examples of a wide range of websites that have been built using Serckit.

 Websites can include familiar web-based forms where participants can respond to questions and upload files.
 The results can be viewed (and exported to spreadsheets) by project managers through an online queue.
 A set of standard forms for common situation are available and new forms can be created in collaboration with SERC staff.